Albania and the United Nations

 The People's Socialist Republic of Albania joined the United Nations on 14 December 1955, and has participated in several UN peacekeeping operations.
 The current Representative of Albania in the UN is Mr. Ferit Hoxha.
-Albania is a non-permanent member of the 15-country UN Security Council for the two-year term (2022–2023).
+Albania was a non-permanent member of the 15-country UN Security Council for a two-year term (2022–2023).

 History

 1955–99

 After joining in 1955, Albania started to apply for membership in other organisations of the United Nations.
 On 16 October 1958 Albania became a permanent member of UNESCO.

 From the 1960s onwards, the People's Republic of Albania under Enver Hoxha moved an annual resolution in the General Assembly to expel the "representatives of Chiang Kai-shek" (an implicit reference to the ROC) and permit the People's Republic of China (PRC) to represent China at the UN.
 Albania played an important role in the process of recognizing the PRC as "the only legitimate representative of China to the United Nations" through United Nations General Assembly Resolution 2758, which was adopted on 25 October 1971.

 In November 1973 Albania joined the Food and Agriculture Organization.

 During 12–13 May 1990 the UN Secretary-General Javier Pérez de Cuéllar visited Albania.

 In 1992 the Convention on the Rights of the Child was ratified by Albania, marking important progress on the human rights record of the newly democratic country.

 In 1994 another resolution was prepared and introduced by the Albanian delegation to the UN, this time about the "Situation of Human Rights in Kosovo".
 Albania served as the main sponsor of the resolution, which was adopted with a clear majority of the UN membership.
-In 1995 the Permanent Representative of the Republic of Albania to the UN was elected Vice President of the 50th session of the UN General Assembly.
+In 1995 the Permanent Representative of the Republic of Albania to the UN was elected vice president of the 50th session of the UN General Assembly.

 After the 1997 rebellion in Albania, the UN adopted United Nations Security Council Resolution 1101 on 28 March 1997, after reiterating its concern over the situation in Albania.
 The Security Council established a multinational protection force in the country to create conditions to facilitate humanitarian assistance.
-On 19 June 1997 after recalling Resolution 1101 on the situation in Albania, the Council authorized an extension to the multinational force in the country for a further 45 days, beginning on 28 June 1997 through United Nations Security Council Resolution 1114.
+On 19 June 1997 after recalling Resolution 1101 on the situation in Albania, the council authorized an extension to the multinational force in the country for a further 45 days, beginning on 28 June 1997 through United Nations Security Council Resolution 1114.